YangHsu0327/TimeToTravel/README.md

 Getting Start :

-1. Please import data into Mysql,you can find the scrip in https://drive.google.com/drive/folders/1J2xQQT8CjbdVFpcWx8IDoLR4IKZirrCw?usp=sharing.
+1. Please import data into Mysql,you can find the script in https://drive.google.com/drive/folders/1J2xQQT8CjbdVFpcWx8IDoLR4IKZirrCw?usp=sharing.

-2. Please put the Project into Eclipse, and run serve on the file home.jsp which is in src/main/front_end/member.
+2. Please put the Project into Eclipse, and run server on the file home.jsp which is in src/main/front_end/member.

 Contact :